 My motto is a quote from Arthur Williams, Jr., “All you can do is all you can do but all you can do is enough!”
 Partners In Learning is a leader in the early childhood education arena especially in their efforts to build bridges between supportive resources and the families and community they serve.
 I am thrilled to be part of a team putting advocacy for children and families as a priority and making such a positive difference in so many lives! email@example.com

 Amy received her B.S. in Psychology from Appalachian State University.
 She also has completed courses in behavior analysis through Florida Institute of Technology.
 In her career history she has served as an interim director of development, directed summer programs and community service programs for single mothers of children with Autism.
-Amy has worked in the field of early intervention for 9 years and with children with autism for 11 years.
+Amy has worked in the field of early intervention for over a decade with a special concentration for children with autism.
 Through her experience she has worked in public and private not for profit school settings, as well as provided in home aid to families.
 She utilizes evidence based practices within her instruction.
 She also believes tailoring a program that best suits the family’s needs and desires, is what allows for the family to successfully achieve their goals.
 Amy focuses on providing parent education and sharing resources so parents can be their child’s best advocate and teacher.
-She is passionate about doing whatever is necessary to ensure that these resources are available.
+She is passionate about doing whatever is necessary to ensure that these resources are available. firstname.lastname@example.org

 Katie Miller, Family Support Specialist